-I’m a journalist with 10 years of experience covering news in San Francisco and Silicon Valley.
-Prior to joining the editorial staff of the Silicon Valley Community Newspapers, a community division of the San Jose Mercury News, I covered three South Bay communities for Bay City News Service, a local wire based in San Francisco, where I launched my journalism career after graduating with a bachelor of arts degree in communication from Saint Mary’s College of California.
+Khalida Zohal Sarwari is a journalist with more than 10 years of experience covering news in San Francisco and Silicon Valley.
+Prior to joining the editorial staff of the Bay Area News Group, she covered three South Bay counties for Bay City News Service, a local wire based in San Francisco, where she launched her journalism career after graduating with a bachelor of arts degree in communication and history from Saint Mary’s College of California.

-Some of the topics I have reported on throughout my career are breaking news, education, technology, local and national politics, crime, court proceedings, and development.
+Currently, she covers the Santa Clara County Board of Supervisors in addition to the South Bay communities of Cupertino and Sunnyvale for BANG.
+Some of the topics she has reported on throughout her career are breaking news, education, technology, local and national politics, crime, courts and development.

-Aside from writing, I have experience in shooting and editing video, photography, writing for the web, social media, building websites, and analyzing and interpreting data.
+Aside from writing, she has experience in shooting and editing video, photography, online media, social media, building websites, and analyzing and interpreting data.

-A first-generation Afghan-American, I spent a part of my childhood in Iran before moving with my family to the U.S. and eventually settling in Northern California at the age of 7.
-Writing has been an outlet for me from a young age, when I’d spend hours writing short stories, poetry and newspaper articles.
-What started as a childhood hobby has blossomed into a full-time profession and a key part of my identity.
+A first-generation Afghan-American, Khalida spent a part of her childhood in Iran before moving with her family to the U.S. and eventually settling in Northern California at the age of 7.
+She has been passionate about writing and story-telling from a young age when she would spend hours writing short stories, poems and newspaper stories.

 In her spare time, she enjoys spending time with her family and friends, traveling, being outdoors, trying new recipes, perfecting her espresso game, practicing yoga and reading anything related to science, tech or fashion.